 Our Centre builds on a Birmingham tradition of engagement with the textual forms of literature, and with the need to re-present literary works afresh in each generation, that reaches right back to the origins of the University.
 Edward Arber (1836–1912) was in the 1880s Professor of English at Mason College, which was the predecessor of Birmingham University.
 Driven by a passion for making reprints of earlier English literature available to a wide public, he made a crucial contribution to the literary life of his time.
 Ernest de Selincourt (1870–1943), who became Professor of English Literature in the University of Birmingham in 1908, produced in 1926 the pioneering edition of Wordsworth’s Prelude, which established the now-familiar presentation of the 1805 text side-by-side with Wordsworth’s 1850 version, enabling readers to think in new ways about the differences between early and late texts.
 Both set innovative examples of how transformative and enabling textual work can be, and we are working today to develop that potential for readers and researchers in the twenty-first century.

 Affiliated staff are currently at work on editions of John Donne, Aphra Behn, Jonathan Swift, Alexander Pope, Samuel Richardson, Charles Lamb, Henry James, and Oscar Wilde.

 The following selection of publications indicates some of the kinds of work that we have been doing recently:

-Emily Wingfield, The Trojan Legend in Older Scots Literature (Woodbridge, forthcoming 2014).
+- Emily Wingfield, The Trojan Legend in Older Scots Literature (D.S.
+Brewer, 2014).